KalyanKodes/DSA/Readme.md

 ## Algorithms

 ### Sorting
-- **Status:** Pending
+- **Status:** Completed
-- Start with basic sorting algorithms like bubble sort, insertion sort, and selection sort.
+- Start with basic sorting algorithms like bubble sort, insertion sort, selection sort , merge sort and quick sort.
 - Move on to more efficient algorithms like merge sort and quick sort.

 ### Searching